Automattic/jetpack/tests/e2e/README.md

 We use the following tools to write e2e tests:

-- [Puppeteer](https://github.com/GoogleChrome/puppeteer) – a Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol
+- [Playwright](https://github.com/microsoft/playwright) – a Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol
-- [jest-puppeteer](https://github.com/smooth-code/jest-puppeteer) – provides all required configuration to run tests using Puppeteer
+- [jest-playwright](https://github.com/playwright-community/jest-playwright) – provides all required configuration to run tests using Playwright
-- [expect-puppeteer](https://github.com/smooth-code/jest-puppeteer/tree/master/packages/expect-puppeteer) – assertion library for Puppeteer

 Tests are kept in `tests/e2e/specs` folder.
 Every file represents a test suite, which is designed around specific feature under test.
 Most of the tests rely on an active Jetpack Connection, so we connect a site before running the actual test suite.
 Its logic can be found in the [`setup-env#maybePreConnect`](./lib/setup-env.js) function.
 For test suites where pre-connection is not needed, it can be disabled by setting `SKIP_CONNECT` env var to false.
 Check [`connection.test.js`](./specs/connection.test.js) for example use.